Jericho, New York

-Jericho /dʒɛrɪkoʊ/ is a hamlet and census-designated place (CDP) in the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States, approximately 29 miles (47 km) east of Midtown Manhattan.
+Jericho /dʒɛrɪkoʊ/ is a hamlet and census-designated place (CDP) located within the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States, approximately 29 miles (47 km) east of Midtown Manhattan.
 The population was 14,808 at the time of the 2020 census.

 The area is served by the Jericho Union Free and the Syosset Central School Districts, the boundaries of which differ somewhat from those of the hamlet.
 The boundaries of the Jericho Post Office vary from both the hamlet and the school district boundaries, including a portion of Jericho in the Westbury ZIP code and a portion of Syosset in the Jericho ZIP code.

 History

 Located in the Town of Oyster Bay, Jericho was part of the Robert Williams Plantation in 1648.
 The English families who settled in Jericho were, or soon became, Quakers, members of the Society of Friends.
 Many fled from persecution in England and in the New England Colonies.
 They sought a peaceful existence as farmers.
 The name of the area was changed in 1692 from Lusum to Jericho after the town in the Middle East near the Jordan River mentioned in the Bible as part of the Promised Land.

-Elias Hicks married Jemima Seaman in 1771 and moved to her family's farm in Jericho, where he soon became a noted preacher of Quaker doctrine.
-All the Quakers suffered during the British occupation of Long Island in the Revolutionary War.
-The practice was to quarter troops in homes of residents, who had to provide room and board for them.
-The Quakers continued to protest the entire concept of war itself.
-After the war, peace returned to Jericho, and the neat farms and businesses began to prosper.
-A Friends Meeting house was built in 1788 in Jericho that is still used in the 21st century.
-A Quaker school was built in 1793, the Charity Society of Jericho and Westbury in 1794, and slavery was abolished in 1817, with Hicks' help.
+The Census of slaves, conducted in the Province of New York in 1755, contains a long list of enslaved individuals in Oyster Bay, including the hamlets of Jericho and what is now North Hempstead.
+It is followed by a remarkable additional list of "free Negroes Melattoes [people of Afro-European ancestry] and Mustees [people of Afro-Indigenous ancestry] Resideing within ye Township of Oysterbay that may probably Be Likely In case of Insurrections To be as Mischevious as ye Slaves."
+(Free individuals were not supposed to be reported for the Census; a local militia captain supplied it on his own initiative, with the expectation "that ye Other Captains in Oysterbay will acquaint Your Honour [governor of New York] of those Resideing in ye Other parts of ye Township.")

+During the Revolutionary War, the British occupation of Long Island brought hardship to local Quakers; they were compelled to board soldiers in their homes even as they maintained their pacifist stance.
+Once peace returned, Jericho flourished again.
+A Quaker school was built in 1793, and the Charity Society of Jericho and Westbury was established in 1794.
+The Friends Meeting House, built in 1788, still stands and is still in use in the 21st century.
+Slavery was abolished locally in 1817, with the help of Elias Hicks.
+(A Hempstead carpenter, Hicks had moved to his wife’s family's farm in Jericho in 1771, where he became a noted preacher of Quaker doctrine.)